knanne/knanne.github.io/_posts/2017-03-02-How to create a custom RSS reader.md

 #### container

-Create a container where the feed cards will live.
-During the build function below, a Bootstrap card will be built for each feed and appended to the DOM inside the `.feeds` div.
+Create a container where the feed cards will live using Bootstrap class `card-columns`.
+During the build function below, a Bootstrap card will be built for each feed and appended to the DOM inside the `#feeds` div.

 ```html
 <div id="feeds" class="card-columns">